mmiyahara/kintone-csv/README.md

 # kintone-csv
-CLI for kintone's data export in CSV format
+Command-line tool that fetches Kintone data and exports it in CSV format